Sole survivor of Australian mushroom poisoning grieves loss of wife and friends

 “My prayer for her is that she will use her time in jail wisely to become a better person,” he added.

-Erin Patterson attended the Melbourne court in person on Monday rather than watch via a video link from prison which she did during a hearing earlier this month.
-She wore a paisley top with a light brown jacket.
+Erin Patterson attended the Melbourne court in person on Monday, wearing a paisley top with a light brown jacket.
+She appeared emotionally moved as Ian Wilkinson spoke.

 Seven relatives of victims either read impact statements to the court on Monday or had them read on their behalf.